thyham/RestaurantOrderingSystem_ASD41026/README.md

 This repository is for Group 6's Restaurant Ordering System

+Make sure the MySQL schema is called 'restaurant'.
-MySQL tables are in db folder
+MySQL tables are in db folder.